semgrep/semgrep-docs/docs/faq.md

 Yes!
 Semgrep is safe to run on your private code.
 The [Semgrep Registry license’s](../licensing/#semgrep-registry-license) commercial restrictions only come into effect if you are _selling_ the rules provided in the semgrep-rules repository.
 If that’s the case, you’ll need to talk with r2c first to get permission.

-### I’m a security professional and want to use the [`semgrep-rules repository`](https://github.com/returntocorp/semgrep-rules) with my clients as part of my paid services.
+### I’m a security professional and want to use the rules from the [`semgrep-rules` repository](https://github.com/returntocorp/semgrep-rules) with my clients as part of my paid services.
 Is that ok?

 If you have a typical consulting service and running [`semgrep` repository](https://github.com/returntocorp/semgrep) or [`semgrep-rules` repository](https://github.com/returntocorp/semgrep-rules) is part of your assessments, that’s great and of course feel free to refer your clients to the [Semgrep App](https://semgrep.dev/).
 But if your entire service is about scanning code and you want to charge for running the `semgrep-rules` repository that r2c and the community created and maintains, you need to discuss this with r2c.

 ### Contacting r2c support

 All users can contact r2c support.
-Regardless if you are free tier user or higher tier, reach our support through the [r2c Community Slack](https://r2c.dev/slack).
+Regardless if you are free tier or paid tier user, reach our support through the [r2c Community Slack](https://r2c.dev/slack).
 Semgrep Team tier customers receive 8\*5 email/phone/Slack support with committed SLAs.
 See [Support](../support/) for more details.

 ### Embedding the Playground in my website or blog post